reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

   });
 ```

-How do we make sure that our data model is synchronous to the database schema?
+How do we make sure that our data model is in sync with the database schema?
 Luckily, Sequelize does that for us.
-For this, we create another file `index.js` in the `database` folder and call `sequalize.sync()` to tell Sequelize to create or update the database table so that it matches our data model:
+For this, we create another file `database/index.js` and call `sequelize.sync()` to tell Sequelize to create or update the database table so that it matches our data model:

 ```javascript
 import Sequelize from 'sequelize';